niplav/site/pickup_reports.md

-Before meeting, I did two unsuccessful sets, according to the lessons about escalation I'd learned from the encounter with [Miss Candle](#Super-Honest-NonSDL), both of them leading nowher, but still priming me to be more assertive.
+Before meeting, I did two unsuccessful sets, according to the lessons about escalation I'd learned from the encounter with [Miss Candle](#Super-Honest-NonSDL), both of them leading nowhere, but still priming me to be more assertive.

 She turned up punctually, and I first took her to a French-style café